Introduction

 • Foster sustainable partnerships between special and mainstream schools.

-Outputs will be piloted with schools, parent/carer groups, and multi-agency specialists, refined through feedback, and shared widely via webinars, cluster groups, and leadership networks to ensure accessibility and long-term impact.
+The enhanced inclusion audit framework will be piloted with schools, parent/carer groups, and multi-agency specialists, refined through feedback, and shared widely via webinars, cluster groups, and leadership networks to ensure accessibility and long-term impact.
 The pilot phase will take place from the end of February through to the end of March 2026.

 The project will be complete by 31st March 2026.